radekstepan/pomme.js/README.md

 });
 ```

 By default, an `eval` listener is provided in the child, so you can execute code in the context of the child.
+Remember that the context of the execution will be the `window`.
 A better solution is to write a template though.
 In either case, we inject a string of code to the iframe to be executed.

 ####Errors